HBP Part 15.3. Loans

 The University of Texas at Austin provides short-term Emergency Cash Loans and Tuition Loans to eligible students.

-Cash loans are short-term cash loans given for a one-month term and are due in full on or before the due date.
-A student must be currently registered at least half time in order to obtain a cash loan.
+Emergency cash loans are short-term loans given for a 30-day term and are due in full on or before the due date.
+A student must be currently registered at least half time to obtain a cash loan.
 A half-time student can be any of the following:

-- Graduate – enrolled in at least five hours in a long semester or at least two hours during a summer semester
+• Graduate / Pharm D – enrolled in at least five hours in a long semester or at least two hours during a summer semester

-For more specific information, see the applicable catalog on the University catalogs website.
+For more specific information, see the applicable catalog on the University catalogs website or contact the Texas One Stop.

-A student can receive a cash loan before the first class day if the student’s fee bill has been paid or has been deferred to the student’s financial aid account and the Office of the Registrar has loaded the registration records for that semester.
+A student can receive a cash loan before the first day of class if the student’s tuition fee bill has been paid (or has been deferred to the student’s financial aid award) and the Office of the Registrar has loaded the registration records for that semester.

-Tuition loans, which have a one- to three-month repayment period, must be applied to a student's tuition bill.
-Any subsequent refund of tuition and/or fees must be applied to outstanding cash or tuition loans regardless of the loan due date.
+Tuition loans are short-term loans given for up to a 90-day period (depending on when the loan was taken out) that are applied to a student's tuition bill.
+Any subsequent refund of tuition and/or fees will be applied to the outstanding tuition loan regardless of the loan due date.
 For details regarding tuition loan guidelines, please refer to the Tuition Loans website.

 B. Long-Term Institutional Loans

-The Office of Student Financial Services (OSFS) and various departments on The University of Texas at Austin campus have long-term institutional loan funds from which loans may be made to students.
+The Office of Scholarships and Financial Aid (OSFA) and various departments on campus have long-term institutional loan funds available to students.
 Some of these funds are similar to federal loans in that repayment does not start until a borrower graduates, withdraws from the university, or drops below half-time student status.
 None of these loans are eligible to be included in federal consolidation loans.
-Generally, deferment of repayment ends once a student no longer attends The university.

-For specific information, the student can contact a counselor in OSFS.
-The student can also contact the department in which the student is majoring to find out if that department has long-term institutional loan funds available.
+For specific information about these loans, the student can contact the Texas One Stop or the department in which the student is majoring to find out if that department has long-term institutional loan funds available.

 C. Federal Perkins Loans

-The Nursing Faculty Loan Program (NFLP) is a loan program funded by the Health Resources and Services Administration (HRSA) Bureau of Health Professions that allows nursing schools to make loans to students who are enrolled in the school’s advanced degree nursing programs with the intention of becoming nursing instructors.
+The Nurse Faculty Loan Program (NFLP) is a loan program funded by the Health Resources and Services Administration (HRSA) Bureau of Health Professions that allows The School of Nursing to make loans to students who are enrolled in the school’s advanced degree nursing programs with the intention of becoming nursing instructors.
 This is not a need-based loan program; however, students must complete a Free Application for Federal Student Aid (FAFSA) because it is a federal loan program.

-For additional information regarding NFLP loans, please refer to the Nursing Faculty Loan Services website or contact the School of Nursing.
+For additional information regarding NFLP loans, please refer to the School of Nursing Financial Support website or contact the School of Nursing directly.

 Tuition loans, long-term institutional loans, Federal Perkins, and NFLP loans are reported to the three national credit bureaus the month after the loan is disbursed.
 Emergency cash loans that are sent to collection agencies are also reported to the credit bureaus.